-Planning permission has been was granted Construction has commenced for a storage scheme to increase flood storage on Kilbogget Park with a view to limiting downstream flows and manage flooding to residential development downstream of Kilbogget Park (8).
+Construction has commenced for a storage scheme to increase flood storage on Kilbogget Park with a view to limiting downstream flows and manage flooding to residential development downstream of Kilbogget Park (8).
 The storage area is part of a suite of measures that form part of the Deansgrange Flood Relief Scheme.
-Until such time as the whole Deansgrange Flood Relief Scheme has been constructed, development downstream of Kilbogget Park within this area would be considered premature.
-Minor developments as defined in Section 5.2.1 4.3.1, within Flood Zone A are unlikely to increase flood risk and may be considered, but uses which introduce additional people into the floodplain or change of use from less to highly vulnerable should be avoided until the scheme is in place.
+Until such time as the whole Deansgrange Flood Relief Scheme has been constructed, development downstream of Kilbogget Park-would be considered premature.
+Minor developments as defined in Section 5.2.1, within Flood Zone A are unlikely to increase flood risk and may be considered, but uses which introduce additional people into the floodplain or change of use from less to highly vulnerable should be avoided until the scheme is in place.